 Banging drums, blaring air-horns and chanting slogans, more than 50 protesters rallied Friday outside the Las Vegas Country Club to criticize House Speaker John Boehner, who was in town to raise money for U.S. Rep. Joe Heck’s re-election campaign.

-“Together, John Boehner and Joe Heck have failed Nevada,” said a flier circulated ahead of the demonstration and urging Nevadans to show up at the protest that began at 10:30 a.m. under warm, sunny skies.
+“Together, John Boehner and Joe Heck have failed Nevada,” said a flier circulated ahead of the demonstration.
+It urged Nevadans to show up at the protest, which started at 10:30 a.m. under warm, sunny skies.

 Boehner, R-Ohio, was the featured speaker at the fundraiser for Heck, R-Nev., at the country club near the Strip.
 The cost was $2,600 per person to attend a 12:30 p.m. roundtable and 1 p.m. luncheon with Boehner and Heck.
 The contribution was $1,000 per plate for the lunch only.